Richard Dadd: Mental illness and hospitalization

-On his return in the spring of 1843, he was diagnosed to be of unsound mind and was taken by his family to recuperate in the rural village of Cobham, Kent.
+On his return to England in May 1843, Dadd was diagnosed to be of unsound mind and was taken by his family to recuperate in the rural village of Cobham, Kent.
 In August of that year, having become convinced that his father was the Devil in disguise, Dadd killed him with a knife and fled to France.
 En route to Paris, Dadd attempted to kill a fellow passenger with a razor but was overpowered and arrested by police.
 Dadd confessed to killing his father and was returned to England, where he was committed to the criminal department of Bethlem psychiatric hospital (also known as Bedlam).
-Here and subsequently at the newly created Broadmoor Hospital, Dadd was cared for in an enlightened manner by Doctors William Wood, William Orange and Sir W. Charles Hood.
+There and subsequently at the newly created Broadmoor Hospital, Dadd was cared for in an enlightened manner by Doctors William Wood, William Orange and Sir William Charles Hood.

 Dadd probably had paranoid schizophrenia.
 Two of his siblings had the condition, while a third had "a private attendant" for unknown reasons.